Driving towards diversity and inclusivity at work

-Green is not the only colour we pride ourselves on
+Green isn’t the only colour we pride ourselves on

-You may have noticed our new vans are run exclusively on electricity and are totally ‘green’ but look closer and you’ll see there’s a whole spectrum of colour on show.
+Since 2020, we’ve ordered 3,000 new fully electric Vauxhall Vivaro-e vans .
+They run exclusively on electricity and are totally ‘green’.
+But look closer and you’ll see there’s a whole spectrum of colour on show.

-We’re planning on updating our entire fleet, but right now we're working on 650 new electric vans and each features the re-imagined pride flag by artist Daniel Quasar.
-The flag’s designed to include not only the LGBTQ+ community but also the marginalised LGBTQ+ communities of ethnic minorities, Trans and those living with HIV/AIDS.
-For us this progressive version symbolises diversity of all kinds, so next time you see that colourful flag driving past, remember it’s our promise to continue to drive forward our mission to be open and inclusive for all.
+On some of these vans, you’ll see the re-imagined pride flag by artist Daniel Quasar.
+Alongside the six colours of the traditional rainbow flag, this new design also includes additional colours to represent LGBT people from ethnic minorities, trans people and those living with HIV/AIDS.
+It symbolises diversity of all kinds, so next time you see that colourful flag driving past, remember it’s our promise to continue to drive forward our mission to be open and inclusive for all.

 Flying the flag for inclusivity